We are committed to empowering the families and carers of children with autism to optimise their life prospects.

 We are a strongly values-driven organisation, and are committed to manifesting our values in how we relate to each other, in what we are trying to achieve and in how we do it.
 Our values come under 3 core headings:

-- Support - Active interest in each other’s welfare and how to promote it.
+- Kindness - Active interest in each other’s welfare and how to promote it.
 Constant alertness and responsivity to others' needs.
-Anticipate our own needs and make them known.
-Treat both as of equal importance.

 - Trust - Have the courage to keep trusting others and to honour the trust placed in us.
 Evoke trust through being consistently true to our word.